Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 So how many females think that they need to be in order to become dominant and win in the competition of the world is to be like a man, and how that’s false.
 If there’s a feminine power, that can disarm any man — you’re sort of seeing that because the aggressive females now are banking on, historically, how men are responding to women as — they’re looking at women as if it’s still the 1950’s.

 That’s going to change soon.
 You can’t talk back.
-You can’t just argue down a woman quickly, that just looks like you’re a bully.
+You can’t just argue down a woman quickly, that it looks like you’re a bully.
 I’m going to share this one anecdote.
 I was debating back in high school and university, and there was this one girl, I think she was a 4’10” blonde girl with a feminine voice.
 It was all male, like 80-90% dudes debating.
-When it’s two dudes against two dudes, they’re talking over each other, and the referee is having to intervene.
+When it’s two dudes against two dudes, it’s just all out there talking over to each other, and the referee is having to intervene.
 But when she’s in there in the final, I remember watching this, this guy was just bullying.
 In the Q&A, he wouldn’t let her answer properly.

 All she did is just shut him down completely, is just raise her hand and say, “May I speak now?”
 And then the referee was just like, “Stop this!”
 He got really mad.
 The teacher got really mad at that student who was bullying her.
 And then she said, “Thank you.”
 She slowly but surely just tore him apart, and in the sweetest voice.
 It was this evisceration.
 She was quoting Tolstoy and all this.
 It was so different from all of the other very aggressive energies that were out there.